aspose-words/Aspose.Words-API-References/english/net/aspose.words.notes/footnote/footnote/_index.md

 ### Remarks

-When Footnote is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Footnote to the document use InsertAfter or InsertBefore on the paragraph where you want the footnote inserted.
+When **Footnote** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Footnote** to the document use InsertAfter or InsertBefore on the paragraph where you want the footnote inserted.

 ### Examples